 Agentic systems operate through a continuous cycle:

-Perception: The system gathers information from its environment through APIs, sensors, databases, or other data sources.
-This might include customer behavior data, market conditions, system performance metrics, or any relevant inputs.
+Perception: The system gathers information from its environment through APIs, databases, event streams, or other inputs.

 The Role of Large Language Models

-For technical implementation details, explore our comprehensive guide to AI agent frameworks.
+For technical implementation details, explore our guide to AI agent frameworks and our comparison of agentic AI frameworks.

 Multi-Agent Architectures